-Now that we’re in the midst of a global lockdown, a lot of us have been resorting to DIY hair care and hairstyling methods in lieu of professional services.
+Now that we’re in the midst of a global lockdown, learning how to take care of your hair at home has become a must.
+A lot of us have been resorting to DIY hair care and hairstyling methods in lieu of professional services.
 From learning how to trim our own ends to conducting deep-conditioning sessions to covering up roots, we’ve all been trying to achieve salon-worthy results while in our own homes as part of a regular hair maintenance routine.

 The good news is that with the right tips and tricks, professional-grade looks are totally doable and right at our fingertips.
-Read on for solutions to the most common hair upkeep issues we’ve been facing and learn the best way to take care of your hair at home:
+Read on for solutions to the most common hair upkeep issues we’ve been facing and learn the how to take care of your hair at home:

 How to Cut Your Own Bangs

 We’ve seen a rise in DIY haircutting and hair maintenance queries due to the current stay-at-home mandates worldwide.
-As you probably expected, cutting hair your hair at home has come to the forefront of many people’s minds.
-Over the last few weeks, there has been an increase of 120% in Google searches for how to cut hair at home.
+Cutting hair at home has come to the forefront of many people’s minds.
+In mid-2020, there was an increase of 120% in Google searches for how to cut hair at home.
 To help address this, we’ve tapped our resident expert stylists for insights on how to attempt correct DIY hair maintenance, while keeping any hair accidents at bay.

 “We all know how wrong at-home trims can go—just go on a search on YouTube!” caveats Unilever In-House Stylist Bailey Pope.
 “First, you will need a comb and sharp scissors; scissors what aren’t sharp will make it nearly impossible to get a clean shape,” she notes.
 “You’ll [also] want to cut after drying and styling, as wet hair can shrink up after drying.”

 When it comes to cutting your own bangs, it’s best to err on the side of caution and start small.
-To properly trim your fringe at home (and avoid any disasters), follow these easy steps:
+To properly trim your fringe at home, follow these easy steps:

 Step 1: Section out your pre-existing fringe and use clips on each side to separate your bang area from the rest of your hair.